run-ai/docs/docs/Researcher/researcher-library/rl-elasticity.md

 ### PyTorch

-For PyTorch models, you'll need to wrap your `Optimizer` with GA.
+For PyTorch models, you'll need to wrap your `Optimizer` with Gradient Accumulation:
-Refer to the documentation for more information.
-Use `runai.elastic.steps` for the number of steps to be accumulated - the value for the `steps` argument of Run:AI GA optimizer.
-For example:

     optimizer = runai.ga.torch.optim.Optimizer(optimizer, runai.elastic.steps)

+Where `runai.elastic.steps` is the value of accumulated steps which is calculated when calling ``init`` above.

+In addition, you will need to data-parallelise your model.
+We recommend using the built-in nn.DataParallel() method:

+    model = torch.nn.DataParallel(model)

 ## Running a Training Workload